KPaulina/image-processing-app/README.md

 # image-processing-app
-Application for images written in Python
+Desktop application for images written in Python

+libraries used for the app opencv, matplotlib